 An essential source of reference and route map for the position of Non-executive director.
 Contains case studies and checklists throughout.
 Chapter 10 looks at the induction, professional development, performance and evaluation of directors.
 Includes 'Checklist for evaluating board performance' and 'Checklist for evaluating personal performance'

 Stay up to date with the latest news and developments in corporate governance, which will help you in your work as a corporate governance professional, a member of a board or a non-executive director.
+Free to join.

 Articles and features